danielwellman/hexagonal_kata_java/NOTES.md

       I'm wondering if we created some form of Criteria object and passed that in (and it knew how to filter for each appropriate adapter) what that might look like.
 * Birthday and Date domain notes -- For checking birthday, we only want to know if the given date's month and day are the same as the person's birthday.
 There may be a case for a new type here - a MonthAndDay.
+When I later implemented the test for calculating "effective" birthdays to check on non-leap years (Feb 28th & 29th), I got an exception trying to create a new Date on 2/29/2003, because that is not a valid date!
+I interpreted this as a signal to create the MonthAndDate, since 2/29 and 2/28 are always valid month and dates -- but when you add in a year, they may not be.
 * As I tried to implement this "leap birthday" story, I wondered: "Is it OK to implement this business logic in the adapter layer?"
 While it does seem like a domain concept, it does feel like it should be possible to prevent most adapter implementations from botching this case by creating a contract test.